-I recommend that you take advantage of the Writing Center as you work on written assignments in this course.
+Take advantage of the Writing Center as you work on written assignments in this course.
 You can book free 45-minute appointments with tutors who will work with you on any phase of a writing project.
 They can provide feedback on a draft, answer your questions, and show you strategies for brainstorming, organizing, drafting, revising, and editing.
-To schedule an appointment, visit the center's main location in Robinson Hall A 114, or go to writingcenter.gmu.edu, register with the center, and make an appointment using the online scheduler.
+To schedule an appointment, visit the center's main location in Robinson Hall A 114 or go to writingcenter.gmu.edu, register with the center, and make an appointment using the online scheduler.

 In addition, these are strategies you can use to help students get the most out of their tutoring sessions:

 Referrals to the Writing Center are highly encouraged; we appreciate faculty support of students who use and work in the Writing Center.
 If you refer a student to the Writing Center, please remind them to bring the assignment prompt and other materials related to the assignment.